jerbzz/pi-eco-indicator/README.md

               'level4': { 'r': 255, 'g': 30, 'b': 0, 'name': 'orange' },
 ...
 ```
 **Don't change the names of the levels**.
-You can change the numbers and the comment after the # sign at the end of the line but nothing else.
+You can change the numbers and the named colours (which are only there to be human-readable in logs) but please don't change anything else.
 Any number between 0 and 255 is fine, anything else may produce "interesting" results.
 0 means none of that colour, 255 means all of it (modified by the `BRIGHTNESS` setting further up the file).
 You can test the colours after saving your changes by running `./update.py --demo` and always find the original values on the github site.

 ### Price thresholds
 Look for this part: